Coals by Rex Roof

 I know he’s not the only ADDer out there who has had difficulty with releasing anger and dealing with uncomfortable feelings in a healthy way vs suppressing it or instantly puking it out on others.

-I’ve had other ADHD coaching clients with the same problems and I know this doesn’t just happen to adults with ADHD.
-It’s not just men who have these problems but women too.
+I’ve had other ADHD coaching clients with the same problem and I know this doesn’t just happen to adults with ADHD.
+It’s not just men who have these problems, but women too.

 1) You don’t feel known by your partner

-2) You feel trapped and pidgeon holed into “always happy guy”
+2) You feel trapped and pigeonholed into “always happy guy”

 3) You don’t seem human to your partner